MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-prototyping-and-sharing.md

 ms.service: powerbi
 ms.subservice: powerbi-resource
 ms.topic: conceptual
-ms.date: 01/31/2022
+ms.date: 02/07/2022
 ---

 # Power BI usage scenarios: Prototyping and sharing

 [!INCLUDE [powerbi-implementation-planning-context](includes/powerbi-implementation-planning-context.md)]

-Exploration, experimentation, and obtaining useful feedback from a small group of users is the purpose of [phase 1 of solution adoption](powerbi-adoption-roadmap-maturity-levels.md#solution-adoption-phases), as described in the [Power BI adoption roadmap](powerbi-adoption-roadmap-overview.md).
+As described in the [Power BI adoption roadmap](powerbi-adoption-roadmap-overview.md), exploration, experimentation, and obtaining useful feedback from a small group of users is the purpose of [phase 1 of solution adoption](powerbi-adoption-roadmap-maturity-levels.md#solution-adoption-phases).

-A prototype, or proof of concept (POC), is a Power BI solution that's intended to address unknowns and mitigate risk.
+A prototype—or proof of concept (POC)—is a Power BI solution that's intended to address unknowns and mitigate risk.
 This solution may be shared with others to get feedback during development iterations.
 The solution may be a temporary, short-lived solution, or it may ultimately evolve into a solution that's fully validated and released.
-Creating a prototype is commonly done for [departmental BI](powerbi-implementation-planning-usage-scenario-departmental-bi.md) and [enterprise BI](powerbi-implementation-planning-usage-scenario-enterprise-bi.md) scenarios (and may occasionally be used for [team BI](powerbi-implementation-planning-usage-scenario-team-bi.md) scenarios).
+Creating a prototype is commonly done for [departmental BI](powerbi-implementation-planning-usage-scenario-departmental-bi.md) and [enterprise BI](powerbi-implementation-planning-usage-scenario-enterprise-bi.md) scenarios (and may occasionally be done for [team BI](powerbi-implementation-planning-usage-scenario-team-bi.md) scenarios).

 Prototyping often occurs naturally during self-service BI development efforts.
 Or a prototype might be a small project that has specific [goals and a scope](powerbi-migration-proof-of-concept.md#set-poc-goals-and-scope).